By Paul Bain

 Sure, the package may be 100% compostable, but if you don't have access to a composting facility (which most people don’t), then this package is going to end up in a landfill.
 I have connected with a number of municipal compost facilities across Canada and the US, and I haven’t found a single one that accepts compostable food packaging (please let me know if you find one!).

 The reason for this rejection is because these facilities have a strict period of time that is required for the materials to fully decompose (typically 3-4 weeks).
 Most packages that claim compostability take a minimum 10-12 weeks to fully decompose, so the municipal compost facility will reject these packages and send them to the landfill.
-This diversion to the landfill not only is a sad ending to a potentially earth-friendly package, but it also puts more strain on the composting facility to sift out the packages from their compost collection and they may reject the entire compost heap to avoid picking out all the packages.
+This diversion to the landfill not only is a sad ending to a potentially earth-friendly package, but it also puts more strain on the composting facility to sift out the packages from their compost collection.

 Industrial Compostable: Not accessible by the public

 I appreciate that more brands are starting to make this qualifying statement, that their package needs to be dropped off at a Industrial Compostable facility, instead of merely throwing it in your green bin to be brought to the municipal compost (which in-turn will reject the package).
 Unfortunately, all the facilities I have talked with don’t offer a public drop-off for compostable packages and there are currently less than 200 facilities in all of North America.

-These Industrial Compost facilities are in the business of making compost in order to sell it to farmers, garden shops, private gardeners, etc. These Industrial Composters set up private contracts with businesses, they pick up the business' compostable material and bring it to their facility (think the compostable bin at Whole Foods Market lunch seating).
-I called the Industrial Compost Facility that picks up the compost from the JusTea office kitchen and they said they would only accept a limited amount of compostable packages (approximately 2-3 packages per 60 litre bin) because these packages frankly “don’t make good compost”.
+These Industrial Compost facilities are in the business of making the highest value compost in order to sell it to farmers, garden shops, private gardeners, etc. These Industrial Composters set up private contracts with businesses, they pick up the business' compostable material and bring it to their facility (think the compostable bin at Whole Foods Market lunch seating).
+I called the Industrial Compost Facility that picks up the compost from the JusTea office kitchen and they said they would only accept a limited amount of compostable packages (approximately 2-3 packages per 60 litre bin) because these packages "frankly don’t make good compost".